manumendiolar/IMPIT_shiny/README.md

 # `IMPIT-a` <img src="www/images/icon_explore_2.svg" width="25" height="25">
-Provides a smooth workflow from importing raw data, exploring and defining episodes, to constructing IMPIT indices.
-Offers, as well, a suite of tools for index exploration before exporting it for posterior use.
-IMPIT-a was built in [R](https://www.r-project.org), an open source programming language using the [Shiny package](https://shiny.rstudio.com), a web application framework for R. Users will need to download [R](https://cran.uni-muenster.de/) in order to use IMPIT-a and we suggest the use of [RStudio](https://www.rstudio.com).
-R is completely free to use.
+IMPIT-a provides a smooth workflow from importing raw signal data, exploring and defining episodes, to constructing IMPIT indices.
+It also offers a suite of tools for index exploration before exporting for posterior use.
+IMPIT-a is built in [R](https://www.r-project.org) with an package [Shiny](https://shiny.rstudio.com), a web application framework for R.  [RStudio](https://www.rstudio.com) provides an integrated environment for R. We suggest users can run IMPIT-a easily in Rstudio.

 -----